vilemduha/blendercam/scripts/addons/docs/tools.md

 Operator option **z limit** controls which horizontal surfaces are considered a pocket.
 If the horizontal surface z location is below the z limit then the surface is considered a pocket.
 Setting z limit to 0.0 (default setting) should work for most situations if mesh top is at z=0.0.

 ## [ Curve Creators ]
-This operators will create shapes directly from the panel.
+These operators will create shapes directly from the panel.

 ![Create Panel](_static/CurveCreatorsPanel.png)